lblod/frontend-embeddable-notule-editor/.changeset/orange-apples-allow.md

 "@lblod/embeddable-say-editor": minor
 ---

-Update to v10 of ember-rdfa-editor
+Update to version `9.6.0` of ember-rdfa-editor